 But it doesn’t need to be.

-In our research with the London Institute, we made an exciting discovery.2 Innovation, much like marketing and human resources, can be made less reliant on artful intuition by using information in new ways.
+In our research, we made an exciting discovery.2 Innovation, much like marketing and human resources, can be made less reliant on artful intuition by using information in new ways.
 But this requires a change in perspective: We need to view innovation not as the product of luck or extraordinary vision but as the result of a deliberate search process.
 This process exploits the underlying structure of successful innovation to identify key information signals, which in turn can be harnessed to construct an advantaged innovation strategy.

 Let’s illustrate the idea using Lego bricks.
 Think back to your childhood days.
 You’re in a room with two of your friends, playing with a big box of Legos (say, the beloved “fire station” set).
 All three of you have the same goal in mind: building as many new toys as possible.
 As you play, each of you searches through the box and chooses the bricks you believe will help you reach this goal.

 Let’s now suppose each of you approaches this differently.
 Your friend Joey uses what we call an impatient strategy, carefully picking Lego men and their firefighting hats to immediately produce viable toys.
 You follow your intuition, picking random bricks that look intriguing.
 Meanwhile, your friend Jill chooses pieces such as axles, wheels, and small base plates that she noticed are common in more complex toys, even though she is not able to use them immediately to produce simpler toys.
 We call Jill’s approach a patient strategy.